fetchai/uAgents/docs/run-agent.md

 ## Create the agent

-You can create your first uAgent with the following python script
+You can create your first μAgent by building a Python script with the following steps:

 ```python
 from uagents import Agent, Context